-The Mine Safety Health Administration (MSHA) issued a Program Policy Letter that was intended to provide guidance for guardrails or other restraint systems.
+The Mine Safety Health Administration (MSHA) issued a Program Policy Letter (link has been removed since we wrote this article years ago) that was intended to provide guidance for guardrails or other restraint systems.
 The Policy Letter highlights different requirements based on the elevation profile of the weighbridge of a truck scale.

 Keep in mind that rail systems provided on a typical truck scale are referred to as guide rails or rub rails or sight rails, but definitely not guardrails as MSHA chooses to define them.
 Therefore, most if not all, scale manufacturers do not claim that any of the guide rail systems attached to truck scales are fully MSHA compliant as there are simply too many application variables identified in the regulation and it really must be evaluated on a case-by-case basis.
 Continue reading